 A. Yes.
-Wireless zones exist in all informal learning spaces throughout the College.
+Wireless zones exist in numerous areas, including all informal learning spaces, throughout the College.
 Informal learning spaces include areas such as outdoor quads, student lounges, dining halls and kiosks.
 We are planning to expand coverage to all classrooms.

 SERVICES AND FEES

 Q. In regards to student-owned equipment, what security measures are provided by the institution's IT department and what will be the student's responsibility?